brucou/kingly/README.md

   - mostly, we want the state machine library API design to be as close as possible from the mathematical object denoting it.
 This should allow us to reason about it, compose and reuse it easily.
   - most libraries we found either do not feature hierarchy in their state machines, or use a rather imperative API, or impose a concurrency model on top of the state machine's control flow

-In the three years of existence and use of this library, we reached an API which should be fairly stable.
+In the four years of existence and use of this library, we reached an API which should be fairly stable.
 It has been used succesfully for user-interfaces as well as in other contexts:

 - in multi-steps workflows: see an example [here](https://github.com/brucou/component-combinators/tree/master/examples/volunteerApplication), a constant feature of enterprise software today
 - for ['smart' synchronous streams](https://github.com/brucou/partial-synchronous-streams), which tracks computation state to avoid useless re-computations